Attack Vectors: API Attacks

-In the previous two blogs we described how attackers modify their attack vectors where the return on the investment against the cost of the attack is worthwhile.
-Exploiting widely used business logic, the attacker will attempt to circumvent any mitigation on the website with an ever-evolving toolset.
+In the previous two blogs, we described how attackers modify their attack vectors where the return on the investment against the cost of the attack is worthwhile.
+Exploiting widely used business logic, the attacker will attempt to circumvent any mitigation on the website with an ever-evolving toolset causing attack vectors and API attacks.

 This makes the API a very attractive attack vector for a perpetrator looking to validate stolen credentials or take advantage of previously validated accounts.